globus/globus-automate-client/docs/source/quick_start.rst

 Use of the CLI and SDK to invoke any services requires authentication.
-Upon first interaction with any Action Provider or the Flows Service via the CLI, a text prompt will appear directing the user to a web URL where that can proceed through an authentication process using Globus Auth to consent to the service they are using the CLI to interact with.
+Upon first interaction with any Action Provider or the Flows Service via the CLI, a text prompt will appear directing the user to a web URL where they can proceed through an authentication process using Globus Auth to consent to the service they are using the CLI to interact with.
 This typically only needs to be done once, the first time a particular service is invoked.
 Subsequently, the cached